Murder Victim Able To Name His Attacker Minutes Before Dying, Reports Say

-A stabbing victim was able to mutter his attacker’s name to a neighbor before dying, helping police make an arrest in the case, according to a report.
+A stabbing victim was able to mutter his attacker’s name to a neighbor before dying, helping police make an arrest in the case.
+Now, the murder suspect is serving life behind bars.

-Last week, police in Sioux Falls, South Dakota, arrested Isaiah Rain Dubray, known as “Zach,” in connection to the case.
+Police in Sioux Falls, South Dakota, arrested Isaiah Rain Dubray, known as “Zach,” in connection with the case.

 On Oct.
-30, police responded to a reported stabbing at an apartment, according to KELO.
+30, 2022, officers responded to a reported stabbing at an apartment, according to KELO.

-Before he died, the victim allegedly told a neighbor that “it was Zach Dubrey” who stabbed him, the station noted.
-Police then arrested Dubray the next day.
+Before he died, the victim told a neighbor that “it was Zach Dubrey” who stabbed him, the station reported.
+Police arrested Dubray the following day.

 A 47-year-old woman was also stabbed several times and taken to the hospital for treatment.